Scherzer shuts down Padres, Dodgers win 4-0 for 3-game sweep

 Scherzer struck out the side in the first and retired his first seven batters before Victor Caratini doubled down the right field line.
 The only other hit he gave up was Trent Grisham’s double leading off the fifth, but the Dodgers got out of the inning when third baseman Justin Turner started a double play on Caratini’s grounder.

+Scherzer gave the bullpen a break after the Dodgers used 10 pitchers in the 16-inning game.

+“I knew coming in the bullpen was taxed and wanted to go out there and pitch deep into the ballgame,” he said.
+“The team needed me to go out there and pitch deep today.
+I was able to go out there and execute a game plan with Barnsey and we did a lot of great things tonight.”

-Scherzer struck out his final batter, Caratini, for the second out of the eighth, before getting the hook from manager Dave Roberts.
+Scherzer struck out his final batter, Caratini, for the second out of the eighth, before getting the hook from Roberts.

+“Obviously in a game like tonight we could have leaned on Max a little bit more, but I just felt where we were at, getting 23 outs, he did his job,” Roberts said.
+“We’ll lean on him more.”

+The Dodgers’ three starters this series, Julio Urias, Walker Buehler and Scherzer, didn’t allow an earned run.

 Scherzer, a three-time Cy Young Award winner and eight-time All-Star, improved to 1-0 in three starts against San Diego this season.
 He allowed 11 runs in 10 2/3 innings in his two previous starts against the Padres, both in July with Washington.